 2. Multi-purpose self-service lockers to save storage space

-Vlocker is a multi-purpose self-service locker that gives you the freedom to safely store personal items, lock up IT devices, and collect parcel deliveries – all through digital means, so no more worrying about misplacing keys or stolen items.
+Vpod’s multi-purpose smart locker systems give you the freedom to safely store personal items, lock up IT devices, and collect parcel deliveries – all through digital means, so no more worrying about misplacing keys or stolen items.